 ROOT OF PULMONARY TRUNK

-• Initial segment of pulmonary artery arising from right ventricle
+• Initial segment of pulmonary artery arising from your right ventricle

 • Supports pulmonary valve

-• Directs deoxygenated blood from right ventricle to lungs
+• Directs deoxygenated blood from your right ventricle to your lungs

 • Components: